howl-editor/howl/site/source/doc/api/io/file.md

 ### basename

-The basename of the file name.
+The basename of the file.

 ```lua
   File('/foo/base.ext').basename -- => 'base.ext'